 Data analysis reports

 - East of Gannet and Montrose Fields Monitoring Report 2015 (2020) – McCabe, C., McBreen, F. & O’Connor, J. 2020.
 East of Gannet and Montrose Fields MPA Monitoring Report 2015.
 JNCC/MSS Partnership Report No. 1, JNCC, Peterborough, ISSN 2634-2081.

 - Cruise Report from the East of Gannet and Montrose Fields and Norwegian Boundary Sediment Plain monitoring survey (2016) – This report details the preliminary field observations of the seabed monitoring survey of East of Gannet and Montrose Fields Nature Conservation MPA and Norwegian Boundary Sediment Plain Nature Conservation MPA conducted by JNCC and Marine Scotland Science.
 These observations have not been quality assured and so have not been used to support the presence and extent of ocean quahog aggregations and offshore deep-sea mud.
-Data analysis and reporting is currently underway for the final report and this will be made available when complete.

 - EUSeaMap – Provides supporting information on the presence and extent of offshore subtidal sands and gravels from a predictive seabed habitat map of European waters.

 References for further supporting scientific literature consulted during the identification of this site can be found in the Data Confidence Assessment.
 Please be aware that although these sources contain information in relation to this MPA, they do not necessarily represent the views of JNCC.